 (3) If, before the commencement day, a continuing West State Super Member applied for a benefit under section 38N or 38O of the GES Act but as at that day the Board had not dealt with it, the application continues as an application for a benefit under regulation 71 or 72 (as the case requires) as if the Member had ceased to be a worker on the day, and for the reasons, that he or she was retired.

-42. Treasurer may increase benefits (r.
-75)
+42. Current notice under GES Act s.
+38PB(1) as to increasing benefit, effect of for r.
+75(1)

 A current notice given by the Treasurer under section 38PB(1) of the GES Act increasing the amount of a benefit continues as a notice under regulation 75(1).

-43. Restriction of payment of WSS withdrawal benefit (r.
-76)
+43. Withdrawal benefit, r.
+76(1) disapplied in some cases

 (1) Despite regulation 76(1) the Board is to pay a continuing West State Super Member’s WSS withdrawal benefit if —